KPRoche/kubestellar/docs/content/direct/get-started.md

 If successful, the script will output the variable definitions that you would use when proceeding to the example scenarios.
 After successfully running the script, proceed to the [Exercise KubeStellar](#exercise-kubestellar) section below.

-??? info "Congratulations! (expand for more info)"
+??? info "Congratulations! (expand for more info -- this section formated with p)"

     ### You have successfully <strike>constructed an Interocitor</strike> set up a simple working demo of KubeStellar